Design & Build Quality

 On the Binske cartridge, one thing that really maybe makes up for some of the high cost is the fact that it lasts a long time.
 I hit this quite a while and the oil really dissipates slowly.
 Probably one of the slowest dissipating oils in any cart I have tried.

-Value was okay, I wish it was a little bit cheaper
+Value was decent, I wish it was a little bit cheaper

-The cost on this cartridge is over $60.
-The average cost in the state where this cart is purchased, Nevada is about $45.
-There are some cartridges that are in the $52 range such as Airopro and Select Elite.
-A Roots cartridge is $45.
-All three of these brands were better than Binske, at least for now, and they all made out top carts lists.
+The cost on this cartridge is over $60 with tax.
+The average cost in the state where this cart is purchased, Nevada is about $50-55 with tax.
+There are some cartridges that were priced in the $52 range such as Airopro and Select Elite, but lately those prices have come down.
+Binske used to be $60 plus tax so it is cheaper than it used to be at $54 plus tax

 Concluding our review of Binske…

-Binske turned out to be pretty decent and it has fairly good strength, but it’s not the strongest.
+Binske continues to make substantial improvements to the cartridges.
+They have gone from a brand that was decent to something awesome.
 The cost is high, however it does vape for really long time- the oil seems to last substantially longer than a lot of other cartridges.